Miguel-HernandezB/megaprobe-lab/content/Isaac.md

 - Contribute to the land of Programming Languages
 - Understand and apply Type Theory
 - Understand Homotopy Type Theory
-- Find the Fourth Futamura Projection :laughing:
+- Find the Fourth Futamura Projection

 ## Research Description